 - A manual block has been implemented by a server administrator, based on manual inspection of server activity, possibly triggered by a high load caused by the crawl, or a large number of crawl errors.

 - The use of a Googlebot user agent having led to the failure of a reverse DNS lookup, appearing to be a scraper which is spoofing Googlebot.

-- Providing you know the site, you can ask the server administrators to whitelist the IP that DeepCrawl uses to crawl: 18.104.22.168.
+Providing you know the site; you can ask the server administrators to whitelist the default IP that DeepCrawl uses to crawl: 18.104.22.168.

-Some websites will block requests which come from a Googlebot user agent (DeepCrawl's default user agent) but do not originate from a Google IP address.
-In this scenario, selecting a different user agent often makes the crawl succeed.
+Some websites will block requests which come from a Googlebot user-agent (DeepCrawl's default user-agent) but do not originate from a Google IP address.
+In this scenario, selecting a different user agent in a crawl’s advanced project settings often makes the crawl succeed.

-- DeepCrawl's 'Stealth Mode' crawls a website slowly using a large pool of IP addresses and user agents.
+Use DeepCrawl's 'Stealth Mode' feature, which can be found in a crawl’s advanced project settings.
+Stealth mode crawls a website slowly using a large pool of IP addresses and user agents.
 This typically avoids many types of bot detection.

 Do I need to implement more than one solution?